castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

       });
     }

-Even though we provide all the data to update_or_create, the `update` portion will only sent an update statement to the database for the columns that have changed.
+Even though we provide all the data to `update_or_create`, the `update` portion will only sent an update statement to the database for the columns that have changed.

-This method will issue multiple statements, so it is subject to possible race conditions.
-Run this inside a transaction, like this:
+As with `find_or_create`, this method will issue multiple statements, so it is subject to possible race conditions.
+Run it inside a transaction to prevent collisions:

     my $schema = MyBlog::Schema->connect("dbi:mysql:dbname=myblog", "myuser", "mypassword");
     my $users_rs = $schema->resultset('User');